 A classic example of point to point messaging would be an order queue in a company's book ordering system.
 Each order is represented as a message which is sent to the order queue.
 Let's imagine there are many front end ordering systems which send orders to the order queue.
 When a message arrives on the queue it is persisted - this ensures that if the server crashes the order is not lost.
 Let's also imagine there are many consumers on the order queue - each representing an instance of an order processing component - these can be on different physical machines but consuming from the same queue.
-The messaging system delivers each message to one and only one of the ordering processing components.
-Different messages can be processed by different order processors, but a single order is only processed by one order processor - this ensures orders aren't processed twice.
+The messaging system delivers each message to one and only one of the order processors, but a single order is only processed by one order processor - this ensures orders aren't processed twice.